JinnElements/jinn-codemirror/README.md

-# Leiden+ Parser
+# Text Editor Webcomponent

-A grammar and parser for Leiden+, based on the lezer parser generator.
-It also provides a language definition to be used with the codemirror editor.
+A plain javascript web component based on [codemirror](https://codemirror.net/) with language definitions for XML and Leiden+.

 ## API